angeloc/s3-pit-restore/README.md

   --test                s3 pit restore testing --max-workers MAX_WORKERS
-                        max number of concurrent download requests --avoid-duplicates    tries to avoid sopying files that are already at the latest version
+                        max number of concurrent download requests --avoid-duplicates    tries to avoid copying files that are already at the latest version
 ```

 ## Docker Usage